Faster and More Efficient Deliveries

 With the above costs adding up, it makes a substantial impact on business performance, UK business retailers, in particular, paying an average price of £15 per failed delivery.

-The way that an address autocomplete tool can avoid this problem is being able to give verified postal addresses at the point of entry.
+The way that an address lookup tool can avoid this problem is being able to give verified postal addresses at the point of entry.
 This guarantees that only valid postal addresses data is passed once it’s in the hands of the logistics service.
 Additionally, with clean address data, the tool will inevitably increase on-time delivery rates which we know is another issue foreseen in logistics.

 So, what do we mean by on-time delivery?
 (OTD)